 First, increasing your fiber content by replacing some of the fats in your meals with non-starchy vegetables like broccoli, Brussels sprouts, kale and spinach will give your body the extra roughage it needs to move things along.

-Additionally, making sure you drink plenty of water daily is important because dehydration can cause constipation.
+Additionally, as we have already discussed, making sure you drink plenty of water daily is important because dehydration can cause constipation.